electricbookworks/electric-book/_tools/js/README.md

 ## Arguments

-This script will run with arguments:
+This script runs with these arguments:

 |     Argument    |      Aliases       | Default |                        Possible values                        |   Type  |
 |-----------------|--------------------|---------|---------------------------------------------------------------|---------|